martbetz/martbetz.github.io/_posts/2026-06-22-gimp-hybrid.md

 categories: photography computing
 ---

 There's an age-old saying that goes something like this: "If it's not broke, don't fix it!"
-I'd like to expand on that: "If it _is_ broke, try not to fix it by breaking anything else!"
+Here's the thing, though; I'd very much like to expand on that: "If it _is_ broke, try not to fix it by breaking anything else!"

 We all know the score by now; so many useful plugins and scripts that used to work in GIMP 2.X are completely incompatible with 3.X, and I've a whole boatload of custom stuff that I'm not about to throw overboard!
 Fear not, though, young Bob&nbsp;— there's a very simple solution!